The term sugar free diet usually refers to a diet free from refined sugars that appear in almost all kinds of processed foods.

 With the ‘dieting’ component of going sugar free, the aim is to reduce the percentage of daily kilojoules coming from refined sugar intake.

-With this food phenomenon becoming increasingly popular, we wanted to take a closer look at sugar free diets and answer some common questions – Is it backed by science?
-Is it truly healthy?
-And, are there any dangers?
+With this food phenomenon becoming increasingly popular, we wanted to take a closer look at sugar free diets and answer some common questions.

 Health experts have labelled refined sugar as being just as dangerous as alcohol and tobacco, thanks to the ingredient’s highly addictive properties.